This is the "General Information" page of the "Textbooks" guide.

 What are my options?

 Your best option is to either rent your textbooks, or buy new or used textbooks at a reasonable price, and be able to trade them in after the course is over.
-The UAA Campus Bookstore sells new and used textbooks, and offers buy back each semester for editions still required.
-APU's Campus Store offers a small selection of new and used textbooks, and has a similar buy back scheme.
+The UAA Campus Bookstore sells or rents new and used textbooks, and offers buy back each semester for editions still required.
+APU's Campus Store offers a small selection of new and used textbooks, and has a similar buy back scheme. there are also electronic textbooks, or E-Textbooks, and you can now rent them for your Kindle or get the App for other e-devices.
 You can also check out the newest hot idea for affordable texts - open textbooks.
 Explore all of these possibilities using the tabs above, and find the best prices.